MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/what-s-new-in-admin-center.md

 - BSA160
 - MET150
 ms.assetid: 317eed2b-d266-4c4c-9a37-1aceed9db567
-description: "We're continuously adding new features to the new SharePoint admin center (preview) and fixing issues we learn about.
-Here's a summary of what's included, and what's coming up.
-You can help us improve the admin center by sending us your suggestions and reporting bugs you encounter.
-In the lower-right corner of the admin center, click the Feedback button."
+description: "Learn about the latest features being released in the new SharePoint admin center."
 ---

 # What's new in the SharePoint admin center